-9. Pupils with special educational needs and disabilities
+10. Pupils with special educational needs, disabilities or health issues

-We recognise that pupils with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+We recognise that pupils with SEND or certain health conditions can face additional safeguarding challenges, and are 3 times more likely to be abused than their peers.
 Additional barriers can exist when recognising abuse and neglect in this group, including:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - > Pupils being more prone to peer group isolation than other pupils - > The potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - > Communication barriers and difficulties in overcoming these barriers
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - > Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - > The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - , Communication barriers and difficulties in managing or reporting these challenges

-We offer extra pastoral support for pupils with SEN and disabilities.
+We offer extra pastoral support for these pupils.
 This includes: